lenneTech/deploy.party/README.md

 - 🔄 All deployed containers will be restarted with updated configuration (rolling update)
 - ⏱️ Each container has ~5-10 seconds downtime during restart
 - ✅ Docker Compose files are automatically regenerated
+- 🚀 deploy.party is updated to the latest version